sc3/26thandcalifornia-v1.0/README.md

 ## js/app.js

 Up to this point, we've just been loading files.
-Now we're ready to look at the meat of the application.
+Now we're ready to look at the substance of the application, a Backbone JS app.

 ```
 define([